-Keyword Description Units Examples of Values M/O/C USER_START Start of a User-Defined Parameters data block. М COMMENT Comments (a contiguous set of one or more comment lines is allowed immediately following the USER_START keyword (See 7.7 for formatting rules.)).
-This is a comment 0 USER_DEFINED_x User defined parameter, where 'x' is replaced by a variable length user specified character string.
-Any number of user defined parameters may be included, if necessary to provide essential information that cannot be conveyed in COMMENT statements.
-Example: USER_DEFINED_EARTH_MODEL = WGS-84 USER_DEFINED_E ARTH_MODEL = WGS-84 0 USER_STOP End of a User-Defined Parameters data block. М
+Keyword Description Units Examples of Values M/O/C USER_START Start of a User-Defined Parameters data block. М COMMENT Comments (a contiguous set of one or more comment lines may be provided immediately following the USER_START keyword (see Section 7.8 for formatting rules.)).
+This is a comment 0 USER_DEFINED_X User-defined parameter, where 'x' is replaced by a variable length user specified character string.
+Any number of user-defined parameters may be included, if necessary to provide essential information that cannot be conveyed in COMMENT statements.
+Example: USER_DEFINED_EARTH_MODEL = WGS-84 USER_DEFINED_E ARTH_MODEL = WGS-84 М USER_STOP End of a User-Defined Parameters data block. М